You know compost is good for the soil, but do you know why?

 - Binding agents cause small particles to bind together.
 These form micro-aggregates.

 - Micro-aggregates are bound together into large pieces called macro-aggregates.

-Mycorrhizal fungi plays an especially important role in aggregation, especially when it comes to macro-aggregates.
-These fungi grow tiny hair like projections called hyphae.
+Mycorrhizal fungi play an especially important role in aggregation, especially when it comes to macro-aggregates.
+These fungi grow tiny hair-like projections called hyphae.
 These hyphae produce a substance called Glomalin.

 Glomalin acts to protect the hyphae, preserving the transport of water and nutrients.
-It also acts as both as a binding and a stabilising agent for aggregates.
+It also acts as both a binding and a stabilizing agent for aggregates.

 Aggregation is a complex process, and other factors are also thought to improve soil aggregation.
-For example, bacteria is so tiny, it needs to produce a substance to help it stick, which can help with aggregation.
-Earthworms are also believed to improve aggregation, while the type of clay in the soil can also impact the process.
+For example, bacteria are so tiny, they need to produce a substance to help them stick, which can help with aggregation.
+Earthworms are also believed to improve aggregation, and at the same time create burrows in soil which improve aeration.
+Meanwhile, the type of clay in the soil can also impact the process.

-All these organisms that maintain and promote aggregation require nutrients.
+All the organisms that maintain and promote aggregation and soil structure require nutrients.

 In nature, of course, there is a natural cycle of plants growing and dying and returning nutrients to the ground.